- Location(s): UK Wide

 - We're happy to consider flexible working approaches for this role

 Due to COVID-19 the way we are operating as an organisation is changing.
 As we try to navigate the varying and unprecedented landscape we are continuing to work on how and where our teams work during this time.
-As a result, we are flexible on location, and whilst this role will involve working remotely to begin with, there may be some travel to Swindon or London required on occasion.
+As a result, we are flexible on location, and whilst this role will involve working remotely to begin with, as things begin to adapt further there may be occasional travel to Swindon.

 What you’ll be doing